Ménière’s disease

 1. Vertigo

-Sudden, intense non-positional spinning sensations lasting 20 minutes to several hours
+Sudden, intense, non-positional spinning sensations lasting from at least 20 minutes to several hours (up to 12 hours).

 • Can lead to imbalance or even falls